bugsbrog/node-auth2-project/README.md

 #### Notes

-- Run tests locally executing `npm test`.
+-X Run tests locally executing `npm test`.

-- The project comes with `migrate`, `rollback` and `seed` scripts in case you need to reset the database.
+-X The project comes with `migrate`, `rollback` and `seed` scripts in case you need to reset the database.

 - You are welcome to create additional files but **do not move or rename existing files** or folders.

-- Do not alter your `package.json` file except to install extra libraries or add extra scripts.
+-X Do not alter your `package.json` file except to install extra libraries or add extra scripts.
 Do not update existing libraries.

-- In your solution, it is essential that you follow best practices and produce clean and professional results.
+-X In your solution, it is essential that you follow best practices and produce clean and professional results.

-- Schedule time to review, refine, and assess your work.
+-X Schedule time to review, refine, and assess your work.

-- Perform basic professional polishing including spell-checking and grammar-checking on your work.
+-X Perform basic professional polishing including spell-checking and grammar-checking on your work.

 ### Task 3: Stretch Goals